-Who may be able to receive individual relief?
+Who is entitled to receive individual relief?

 If I took Exam 6019 (first administered in 2006), am I able to receive individual relief in this lawsuit?

-No. Individuals who did not take either Exam 7029 or Exam 2043 between 1999 and 2006 are not eligible to receive individual relief in this lawsuit.
+Individuals who did not take either Exam 7029 or Exam 2043 between 1999 and 2006 were not eligible to receive individual relief in this lawsuit.
 If you feel you were discriminated against because of your race or national origin as a result of taking one of the City's written examinations for entry-level firefighter, you should consult with an attorney (at your own expense) to determine your legal options or you can file a charge of discrimination with the Equal Employment Opportunity Commission.
 The Department of Justice and the Plaintiffs-Intervenors have not filed suit against the City with respect to any entry-level firefighter exams other than Written Exams 7029 and 2043.